farque65/farque65/README.md

 ### Hi, I am Fahim 👋
 💾 I am a Software Developer from Canada.
-I am interested in developing software solutions with JavaScript, TypeScript, and Java.
+I am interested in developing software solutions with JavaScript, TypeScript, and Python.
 <br/>
 <br/>
 💬 Ask me about DevOps, Cryptocurrency, and Blockchain.